Nightshade14/Noise-Classifier-AI/README.md

 [UrbanSound8k Dataset Link](https://urbansounddataset.weebly.com/urbansound8k.html)

 ## ML Models:
-Random Forest, XGBoost, Artificial Neural Network (ANN), Convolutional Neural Network (CNN), etc.
+Decision Tree, Random Forest, XGBoost, Artificial Neural Network (ANN), Convolutional Neural Network (CNN), etc.

 ## Accuracy/Error Measures:
 I would explore Accuracy Score, Precision score, Recall Score, F1-score, and F-beta score.
 And would prioritize the metric which seems relevant to the use case.
 This could also be a combination of multiple metrics.